-- Modeling the interactions of pathways for meeting the goals of the Paris Agreement with meeting the Sustainable Development Goals for both mitigation and adaptation - Models and indicators of well-being for current and future generations (e.g. by focusing on functionalities) and integrated, sustainable and climate-neutral paths for reaching social goals - Detection of causes of maladaptation to climate change driven by short-term economic aspects and/or subsidies in many sectors (e.g. agriculture, tourism, fossil fuel use) - Design of social policies for distributing the burdens and benefits of transitional and transformational change, including innovative forms of job-sharing and attention to gender issues - Transitioning buildings or transforming mobility to reach full reliance on renewable energy, and at the same time assuring inclusive and affordable housing and transport - Comprehensive recycling of consumer and investment goods based on renewable energy - Assessment and development of financial mechanisms and tools that align public and private resources to enable the transition towards sustainable and climate-resilient pathways - Possible effects of enhanced divestments and the consequences for Austria - Potential and challenges for the Loss & Damage Mechanism and Austria's role in the international debate - Educational mainstreaming to foster transitional and transformative adaptation and mitigation - Understanding the specific information needs of stakeholders for a sustainable transition and communicating knowledge in view of uncertainties in climate change studies and impact assessments
+- · Models and indicators of well-being for current and future generations taking account of the relevance of stock-flow interactions and integrated, sustainable and climate-neutral paths for reaching well-being goals - Detection of causes of maladaptation to climate change driven by short-term economic aspects and/ or subsidies in many sectors (e.g. agriculture, tourism, fossil fuel use) - Design of policies for distributing the burdens and benefits of transitional and transformational change, including innovative forms of job-sharing and attention to gender issues - Designing an inclusive and affordable net-zero housing and mobility sector, by transitioning buildings or transforming mobility to reach full reliance on service provision and renewable energy - Assessment and development of financial mechanisms and tools that align public and private resources to enable the transition towards sustainable and climate-resilient pathways - Contributing to Austria's role in the international debate on mitigation, adaptation and the emerging loss-and- damage deliberations.